eddyfranc/Diary/README.md

 * 🔐 **User Authentication**

-  * Register & Login with hashed passwords
+  * Register & login with hashed passwords
-  * JWT-based authentication
+  * JWT-based authentication (access tokens)

 * 📝 **Notes Management (CRUD)**

-  * Create, Read, Update, Delete notes
+  * Create, read, update, delete notes
   * Each note belongs to a user

 * 🤝 **Note Sharing**

   * Share notes with other registered users
   * Shared users can view notes
-  * Owner can revoke sharing
+  * Owners can revoke access

 * ✅ **Access Control**

-  * Only note owners & shared users can view shared notes
+  * Only note owners & explicitly shared users can view a note
-  * Unauthorized access is restricted
+  * Unauthorized access is blocked

+* ⚡ **Migrations with Alembic**

+  * Version-controlled schema changes
+  * Easy upgrades/downgrades of database schema

 ---